 One of the mysteries of the English language finally explained.

-usually with negative A situation or thing having advantages and no disadvantages.‘motherhood is not an unmixed blessing’
+usually with negative A situation having advantages and no disadvantages.‘motherhood is not an unmixed blessing’

 - ‘While this is generally considered a sign of great progress, it is not an unmixed blessing.’